Akito Hyuga: Other appearances

 Akito's design also appears in the video game Tales of Xillia 2.
 Merchandising based on him was also released.
 In 2016, a collaboration with a cafe using the images of Akito was made in Kobe.
 The character is also featured in the video game Code Geass: Genesic Re;Code.
 He is among those who have appeared in Fimbulwinter from different periods of time who agree to work together to restore the world.
+Akito and his friends also make a minor appearance in the spin-off Code Geass: Rozé of the Recapture taking down mechanoid beings created by the NeoBrtinnnia forces.

 Reception

 In an "Overseas Popular Character Top 5" from the magazine Newtype, Akito took third place behind Hachiman Hikigaya from My Youth Romantic Comedy Is Wrong, As I Expected and Yuichiro Hyakuya from Seraph of the End.
 Fandom Post listed Akito as the 15th best character of Code Geass praising his fighting abilities and his relationship with the cast from the OVA.
 Masaki Endo from Mantan Web praised Akito's development due to how he opens up with Leila as both talk about their respective pasts.
 Comic Book Resources stated that several of Akito's actions subverts the darkest tropes from the television series, comparing Akito's order to kill his superior in the form of Geass with Lelouch's accidental order on Princess Euphemia; While Euphemia is forced to kill several of innocent Japanese people due to the Geass, Akito manages to overcome his brother Geass and stop himself from murdering Leila, giving the scene a romantic tone.
 The eventual ending of the series where the duo abandon the military, breaking the idea that the Geass would curse any of its users and that embodies the series' ideals of free will.
 Game Rant also noticed a major difference in the handling of Akito and Lelouch's fights and ideals due to how optimistic the former becomes thanks to Leila's aid and how after his final battle with Shin, the cast decides to live peacefully in contrast to how Lelouch decides to do dirty work in the world before his eventual arranged death.